timm/ezr/docs/lessons.md

 testing big is very different to testing small
 - know the location is not even relevant (zhe's work)
 - test prioritizaition strategies
-  - saved google 2015 (sebansian etc)
+  - saved google 2015 (sebastian etc)
-  - test new, test things that failred, test thigns that have nt been tested lately
+  - test new, test things that failed, test things that have not been tested lately
-- big test is like big exmpore
+- big test is like big explore
-  - seqiential model optmization. how to test a little then go forth and hunt down the rest.
+  - sequential model optimizaion. how to test a little then go forth and hunt down the rest.

 ### Composition

 Allow for reading from standard input (so this code can be used in a pipe).

+So:
 -  Pipelines
    - my testing pre-commit hook

+Note limiataions with pipels (cant go backwards)

 ### Abstraction